imazen/resizer/docs/extend/virtualimageprovider.md

 If your images aren't stored on disk, you need a plugin.
 Read [plugin basics first, if you haven't already](/docs/plugins/basics) - it's very simple.

+If you're using V4 or later, subclassing `BlobProviderBase` is an easier path.

 Don't be intimidated.
 [Look at the Gradient plugin documentation and source code](/plugins/gradient).
 It's 1 page of source code and 7 lines of boilerplate code - all the rest is rubber on the road.
 Many of the other plugins (like S3Reader, SqlReader, etc) are more complicated than they need to be because they are also implementing `VirtualPathProvider`: a poorly designed abstract class courtesy of ASP.NET 2.0.
 If possible, avoid `VirtualPathProvider` and implement only `IVirtualImageProvider`.
 It's 1/10th the boilerplate, simpler to understand, and free of the framework-level bugs.

 ## Implementing IVirtualImageProvider